Build and deploy a static online shop with Nuxt3 using Pinia Store and Stripe Checkout to Firebase

 Installing Nuxt3 is, as expected, straight forward.

 The official installation docs require Node.js version 16.11 or above.
-If like myself you have several projects requiring different Node.js versions, you can consider using NVM (Node Version Manage) to easily switch between Node.js versions.
+If like myself you have several projects requiring different Node.js versions, you can consider using NVM (Node Version Manager) to easily switch between Node.js versions.

 npx nuxi init my-shop-name